 Cleft palate repair is typically performed on infants that are between 6 and 18 months of age.
 Since the primary goal of repairing the palate is to avoid any abnormal speech development, the surgery is scheduled earlier before the child develops much speech.
 Read more about cleft palate surgery

 Your child will be seen before he/she has teeth.
 The orthodontist will evaluate how your child’s upper and lower jaw fit together.
 When your child’s teeth begin to come in, the pediatric dentist can work with you to make sure you and your child know how to properly care for your child’s teeth, including cleaning and good nutrition.
-Cleft lip/palate can impact your child’s teeth in many ways including the number, size, shape and position of primary (baby) teeth during toddler years and also of the permanent teeth that come in afterwards.
-Read more about dental and orthodontic treatment
+Cleft lip and cleft palate can impact your child’s teeth in many ways including the number, size, shape and position of primary (baby) teeth during toddler years and also of the permanent teeth that come in afterwards.
+Read more about dental and orthodontic cleft lip and palate treatment